darrenstarr/VtNetCore/README.md

 incomplete as there have been many vendor proprietary extensions since.
 In this case, it is necessary to refer to projects like libvterm for additional information.

+### VT100 Series Video Terminal Technical Manual

+[VT100 Series Video Terminal Technical Manual](http://bitsavers.trailing-edge.com/pdf/dec/terminal/vt100/EK-VT100-TM-003_VT100_Technical_Manual_Jul82.pdf) is what appears to be the original technical manual for the VT100 terminal.
+I haven't reviewed this very far yet, but will spend a little time writing a series of unit tests to verify that I'm at least VT100 compliant.

 ## Progress

 ### 26-March-2018